Skip to content

 In addition to influencers who make the mistake of continuous promotion, there is also the issue of influencers who take on opportunities to promote something that is not in line with their brand.
 This will vary depending on the influencer.
 Many influencers can advance a wide range of products and services because, by nature, “their brand” is broad in nature.
 At the same time, an influencer who is not genuinely interested in what they are promoting will often lack the ability to portray the authenticity necessary for a campaign’s optimal performance.

-It is important to keep these two issues in mind when choosing influencer(s).
-An overview of the brands they work with, their style, level of promotion saturation, and engagement are essential aspects to consider in the decision-making process.
+When choosing influencers, it is important to consider these two issues.
+An overview of the brands they work with, their style, level of promotion saturation, and engagement are essential aspects to consider.

 3) Purchasing Engagement

-Due to the stress put on engagement and the potential opportunities of large audiences on social media, some influencers resort to questionable and even fraudulent tactics to meet these aspirational goals.
-These tactics most often take the form of buying an audience and engagement.
-For obvious reasons, this is harmful to potential advertisers who look at the vanity numbers without doing the proper due diligence and delving beyond merely the numbers.
+Due to the stress on engagement and the potential opportunities of large social media audiences, some influencers resort to questionable and even fraudulent tactics to meet these aspirational goals.
+These tactics most often involve buying an audience and engagement.
+For obvious reasons, this is harmful to potential advertisers who look at vanity numbers without doing the proper due diligence and delving beyond merely the numbers.

 Influencer Marketing Engagement Tip

-There are various ways to know whether an influencer is purchasing engagement that ranges from manual reviews to more tech-focused solutions that analyze engagement.
-Brands of all sizes deal with this issue, including Sephora, which is trying to weed out a lack of authenticity and fake engagement from their influencer campaigns.
+There are various ways to know whether an influencer is purchasing engagement, ranging from manual reviews to more tech-focused solutions that analyze engagement.
+Brands of all sizes deal with this issue, including Sephora, which is trying to weed out a lack of authenticity and fake engagement from its influencer campaigns.

 4) Difficult Personalities & Challenging Negotiations